 Professionals with CIMA certification tend to have careers with financial consulting firms, have extensive client interactions, and manage large amounts of money.
 That’s why the CIMA® certification is highly valued and respected, both by clients and peers, as it highlights the most experienced and committed professionals.

 CIMA certification is the only designation for advanced financial advisors and helps them to improve their industry competence, as well as their compensation, and win more business.
-In fact, according to the Investment Management Consultants Association (IMCA), which bestows the certification, CIMA® professionals attract and manage more client assets than non-certified advisors (see below).
+In fact, according to the Investment and Wealth Institute, which bestows the certification, CIMA® professionals attract and manage more client assets than non-certified advisors (see below).

 In general, CIMA certification focuses on asset allocation, ethics, due diligence, risk measurement, investment policy and performance measurement.
 The minimum requirement to begin the program is three years of documented professional experience as a financial advisor—and it is a rigorous program involving a qualifying exam, two-day in-person course,